Treatments for COPD – Making Breathing Easier

 The diseases the comprise COPD, chronic bronchitis, and emphysema, diagnosed initially with x-rays and computerized tomography, or CT scans.
 Lab tests such as the arterial blood gas measures how well lungs are bringing in oxygen and removing carbon dioxide.
 Analysis of sputum under a microscope can identify the source of the illness.
 Spirometry, in which the patient blows into a large tube that measures how much air the lungs can hold, tells the physician about the progress of the disease and how well the treatments are working.

 Though there is no cure for COPD, treatment can help to ease breathing, reduce infection and improve quality of life.
 Smokers must immediately stop all smoking.
 Though this can be a very difficult task for patients, it is the single way to stopping the further damage of the lungs and the best way to stabilize the condition.
 Nicotine replacement products, smoking cessation medications and counseling can all be employed to help the patient remove tobacco from their daily lives.
-Medications, called bronchodilators, used to open the airways and make breathing easier.
+Medications used for the treatment of COPD, called bronchodilators, used to open the airways and make breathing easier.
 Patients may need a short-acting bronchodilator before activities, a long-acting bronchodilator to use every day or both types of medication.
 Inhaled steroid medications also prescribed to reduce inflammation and improve breathing.
 However, steroid medications can cause problems when used over a long period.
 Antibiotics also prescribed to reduce infection.

 Increasing the amount of oxygen in the blood done with a variety of oxygen units.
 Some of these are very portable and can be taken along anywhere the patient goes.
 The amount of supplemental oxygen needed can vary from patient to patient.
 Other types of therapy also used to treat the disease, including physical therapy, respiratory therapy, exercise specialists, and dieticians.
 Surgery to remove small amounts of damaged lung tissue can help to improve overall lung function.
 Lung transplants for those with severe emphysema to improve breathing.
 Patients must meet specific criteria for transplant surgery and may have to wait for a long period for a donor.